Laravel-Backpack/docs/5.x/crud-operation-clone.md

 Using AJAX, a POST request is performed towards ```/entity-name/bulk-clone```, which points to the ```bulkClone()``` method in your EntityCrudController.

+**`NOTES:`**
+- The bulk checkbox is added inside the first column defined in the table.
+For that reason the first column should be visible on table to display the bulk actions checkbox next to it.
+- `Bulk Actions` also disable all click events for the first column, so make sure the first column **dont** contain any anchor tags (`<a>`), as they wont work.

 <a name="enabling"></a>
 ### How to Use